OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 ### User can edit item while on-send add-ins are working on it

 While on-send add-ins are processing an item, the user can edit the item by adding, for example, inappropriate text or attachments.
 If you want to prevent the user from editing the item while your add-in is processing on send, you can implement a workaround using a dialog.
+This workaround can be used in Outlook on the web (classic), Windows, and Mac.

+> [!IMPORTANT]
+> Modern Outlook on the web: To prevent the user from editing the item while your add-in is processing on send, you should set the *OnSendAddinsEnabled* flag to `true` as described in the [Install Outlook add-ins that use on-send](outlook-on-send-addins.md?tabs=modern#install-outlook-add-ins-that-use-on-send) section earlier in this article.

 In your on-send handler:

 1. Call [displayDialogAsync](/javascript/api/office/office.ui?view=outlook-js-preview&preserve-view=true#displaydialogasync-startaddress--options--callback-) to open a dialog so that mouse clicks and keystrokes are disabled.